gpc/grails-asynchronous-mail/README.md

 asynchronous.mail.taskPoolSize=1
 ```

-If you want to change this options just add options which you want to change to your configuration file `/grails-app/conf/application.groovy`.
+If you want to change this options just add options which you want to change to your configuration file `/grails-app/conf/application.groovy` or `/grails-app/conf/application.yml`.

 |Option|Default|Description|
 |------|-------|-----------|